dmstr/phd5-docs/guide/development/testing.md

 ## TL;dr

-    make init
     cd tests
-    make all
-    make run-tests
+    make all run-tests

-## About
+## Introduction

 *phd* uses a separate stack for running tests, since testing an application requires some changes in the stack setup and should be run isolated from your development or production stack.